matthiasn/BirdWatch/README.md

 <a target="_blank" href="http://birdwatch.matthiasnehlsen.com/#/sql%20london)"><strong>sql london</strong></a>

 Please feel free to contribute, pull requests are happily accepted.
 I use this project to study the technologies involved and I would appreciate learning better ways of doing things.
-Contributions would for example be helpful in these areas:

-- More sophisticated charts and data filters.
-This is a rich data set and the current tools only scratch the surface of what could be done with it.
-You have a question that a live stream of Tweets could answer?
-Share it or even better write the code yourself and contribute it.

-- Code organization.
-Particularly the AngularJS part is far from ideal, it should be much cleaner and more modularized.

-- Design.
-You have ideas for a flat and clean design and know Twitter Bootstrap?
-Awesome, let's see it.
-Please tidy up the CSS as you go :-) Particularly there should no be any handwritten CSS anywhere.

-- Documentation

-- Online help, something animated unobtrusively offered on startup that highlights how the application can be used would be really cool.

-- Any of the issues listed on here on github.

 For more information check out my **[blog](http://matthiasnehlsen.com)**.

 ##Setup